sethkimmel3/tailgate/README.md

 # tailgate

-Tailgate makes it easy to add generative-AI components to static websites or client-facing web apps.
+Tailgate makes it easy to add generative-AI components to a website without setting up complex backend infrastructure.
 You can use it to create highly custom, engaging AI features for your site visitors.

-Check us out at [tailgate-5c9.pages.dev](https://tailgate-5c9.pages.dev/)
+Check us out at [tailgate.dev](https://tailgate-5c9.pages.dev/)!

 ### Basic Usage